milind-windsurf/pensando-elk/README.md

         ```
 </br>

-  3. run the following command (change 8.16.1 if the version of ELK you want is different):
+  3. Run the following command to set up the ELK version to run:
       ```
       echo "TAG=8.16.1" >.env
       ```